The Task window opens when a task is created or task response is received, or double-click an existing task from a task list.

 Reminder: Set the task to pop up or appear new in the task list for a specific date and time.
 See Task Reminder.
 By default, tasks are set to NoReminder.

-From User: Name of the user that created the task.
+From User: Displays the user that created the task.
 To change the user, click [...] and select a new user from the list.
-If changed, the original user will no longer be able to see edits to the task unless the user is subscribed to the task list the task is sent to.
+The user can only be changed once the task is saved. (e.g. Create the task, click OK, then return to the task to change the user) If changed, the original user will no longer be able to see edits to the task unless the user is subscribed to the task list the task is sent to.

 Task List: Auto-populates with the name of the task list the task is currently in or being sent to.
 To change, click Send To (see below).